Money from Medallions

 The medallion representing Mandela’s inauguration bears a poignant inscription quoting Mandela: “Never, never and never again shall it be that this beautiful land will again experience the oppression of another.”

 Since the Medallions hit the market, they have seen huge sales, which is very promising as it shows that they are in demand.
-The Mandela Presidential Gold Medallions have a relatively low mintage for collectors’ coins (1500) and as such their value is likely to increase over time as they become rare collectibles that commemorate the life of Nelson Mandela.
+The Mandela Presidential Gold Medallions have a relatively low mintage for collectors’ coins (1500) and as such their value is likely to increase over time as they become rare collectables that commemorate the life of Nelson Mandela.

 10 things about trading in gold everyone should know